Here's What To Eat (And What Not To) To Save The Environment

-When it comes to vegetables and fruits, buying produce that uses the least amount of fertilizers and pesticides is beneficial, as they account for about one-third of greenhouse gasses emitted in the United States.
+When it comes to vegetables and fruits, buying produce that uses the least amount of fertilizers and pesticides is beneficial, as they account for about one-third of greenhouse gases emitted in the United States.
 Broccoli, along with other cruciferous vegetables such as cabbage and Brussels sprouts, contains natural pesticides that protect from pests and other potentially harmful organisms.
-Broccoli also produces the carbon emission equivalent of less than one mile driven per 4-oz. consumed.
+Broccoli also produces the carbon emission equivalent of less than 1 mile driven per 4 ounces consumed.

 Try it out with this Broccoli and Quinoa Salad.

-Perhaps surprising to some, lamb has fifty percent more greenhouse gas emissions per kilogram than beef.
-According to the Environmental Working Group, although methane gas emissions and amount of feed required for lamb are comparable to that of beef, lamb provides less edible meat which makes it the worst animal protein for the environment.
+Perhaps surprising to some, lamb has 50% more greenhouse gas emissions per kilogram than beef.
+According to the Environmental Working Group, although methane gas emissions and amount of feed required for lamb are comparable to that of beef, lamb provides less edible meat, which makes it the worst animal protein for the environment.

 Ever wonder how much milk it takes to produce all that cheese at the grocery store?
 Answer: a lot.
-Of course this depends on the type of cheese, however the environmental impact of raising and feeding the livestock that provide the milk is significant nonetheless.
-Cheese produces 13.5kb (~29.8 lbs.) of carbon dioxide equivalents for each kilogram eaten, roughly thirteen times that of foods such as lentils and tomatoes.
+Of course this depends on the type of cheese; however, the environmental impact of raising and feeding the livestock that provide the milk is significant nonetheless.
+Cheese produces 13.5 kb (~29.8 lbs.) of carbon dioxide equivalents for each kilogram eaten, roughly 13 times than that of foods such as lentils and tomatoes.
 As noted by the Environmental Working Group, if a family of four were to leave out meat and cheese just one day a week for a year, it would be the equivalent of saving five weeks of driving or reducing the individual daily shower time by three minutes!

-Unfortunately, the impacts of commercial fish products do not prove to be any kinder for the environment either.
-The amounts of feed and electricity generation play a significant role in the amount of greenhouse gas emissions due to farmed salmon.
-Much of the farmed salmon are transported by plane or shipped to various destinations, further adding to total emission levels by as much as fifty percent.
+Unfortunately, the impacts of many commercial fish products do not prove to be any kinder for the environment either.
+Farmed salmon typically requires lots of feed to grow, and they are transported by plane or shipped to various destinations, further adding to total emission levels by as much as 50%.

 Although chicken may not have as large of a carbon footprint, chicken processing does require more energy and water than other meats.
 Within the realm of conventional egg production, the majority of the total cage layer houses in the United States is "high-rise," where poultry are arranged in layered, stacked cages.
 This style of house leads to poor air quality and higher emissions of ammonia, which has several harmful effects, including negative impacts on aquatic species and crops.
 Compared to plant-based protein sources such as lentils, chickens emit more than six times the carbon dioxide equivalents per kg.

 Eggs aren't off the hook either.
-It takes roughly 477 gallons of water to produce one pound of eggs.
-Assuming that the average "full” bath tub takes 36 gallons, that would be the equivalent taking about 15 baths!
-Combining this with the estimated 896 gallons of water needed to produce one pound of cheese, this shows you how a simple cheese omelet may be hurting the environment much more than you realized.
+It takes roughly 477 gallons of water to produce 1 pound of eggs.
+Assuming that the average "full" bathtub takes 36 gallons, that would be the equivalent taking about 15 baths!
+Combining this with the estimated 896 gallons of water needed to produce 1 pound of cheese, this shows you how a simple cheese omelet may be hurting the environment much more than you realized.